What Is Lean Manufacturing Process?

 A common way to construct a modern learn production queue is to establish a one piece flow process.

-One piece flow is the lean manufacturing process in which WIP is limited to a single item with the intent to increase efficiency and quality of the finished product.
+One piece flow is the lean manufacturing process in which WIP is limited to a single item with the intent to increase the efficiency and quality of the finished product.
 One piece flow production lines have several workstations that move an item from one workstation to the next as work is completed at each.
-After an item is moved from one station to the next, the next item in the queue is then moved onto the first workstation so that the items are completed sequentially with as little time between tasks as possible.
+After an item is moved from one station to the next, the next item in the queue then moves onto the first workstation so that the items are completed sequentially with as little time between tasks as possible.
 This allows for quality to be built into the process, minimizing errors and completing repetitive tasks faster and with higher quality.

 A production line’s design can make or break its success.
 To maximize efficiency in your production line, you have to first take into consideration the human element of which.
-Ergonomic workstations increase productivity and quality by reducing fatigue through eliminating unnecessary movement.
-Comfortable, adjustable chairs allow for users to work at high levels of productivity for sustained periods of time.
+Ergonomic workstations increase productivity and quality by reducing fatigue by eliminating unnecessary movement.
+Comfortable, adjustable chairs allow users to work at high levels of productivity for sustained periods of time.
 Modular furniture allows for each space to be configured for the exact type of work and the physiological needs of the user.

 Our Concept workbench is our most customizable workbench.
 Add upright frames that can be equipped with perforated panels, shelves, drawers, bin rails, and more.
 The Concept workbench emphasized ergonomics with electric motor-driven height adjustability, multiple work surface material options, and an option for ESD protection.

 Customize Your Workspace for Lean Production with Treston